 This Amish Caramel Corn is a classic treat.
 With homemade caramel baked with delicious crunchy popcorn, this is the best way to satisfy your sweet tooth.

-My favorite kitchen tools used to make Amish Caramel Corn:
+Kitchen tools used to make Amish Caramel Corn:

 This post may contain affiliate links.
 See my Full Disclosure for further details.